 The applicant must hold an earned bachelor's degree from a regionally accredited institution in nursing, medicine, microbiology or one in a related environmental or occupational health field with a minimum 3.0 GPA.
 Appropriate work experience is required.

 To learn about the application process, and to access the application, please review our application process.

 Twelve (12) semester hours in the following courses must be successfully completed.
 No substitution is allowed for the specific courses listed except as specified below.
 Applicants should note that the following four-course sequence will be incorporated in the existing Global Health Communicable Disease Track.

-PHC 6517 Infectious Disease Prevention Strategies (3 credits)
+PHC 6517 - Infectious Disease Prevention Strategies (3)

 PHC 6251 - Disease Surveillance & Monitoring (3)

 Up to 12 hours of certificate course credits may be applied to a graduate degree with departmental approval.

 International students must submit a TOEFL score when English is not the native language.
 A minimum score of 550 on the paper-based test or 79 on the web-based test is required.